hanqicode/PerkTreeForMyself/MachineLearning/CourseraAndrewNg/Week1/0_Introduction.md

 **Classification Problem**: Discrete valued output(0 or 1).

-Say predict breast cancer, then it only has two result: malignant or benign.
+Say predict breast cancer based on its tumor size, then it only has two result: malignant or benign.